Prvić: Culture

-There are four Roman Catholic churches on the island.
-Two in Šepurine and two in Prvić Luka.
+There are four Roman Catholic churches on the island, both two in Šepurine and in Prvić Luka.
 The smaller church in Šepurine was built in medieval times, and the bigger one in the 19th century.
 There are many cultural events on the island during the year, such as; music concerts, art exhibitions, many sport competitions and others.

-Every year on August 2 there is a local celebration in Prvić Luka, and on August 16 the fešta is in Šepurine.
+Every year on August 2 there is a local celebration in Prvić Luka, and on August 16 (Saint Roch) the fešta is in Šepurine.

+The cuisine is Mediterranean, especially Dalmatian.